Make visits to the veterinarian Fear Free for your cat

 How to transport the carrier

 When transporting the carrier, hold it from the bottom and close to your body.
 Avoid using the handle where possible, which will eliminate unintentional swinging of the carrier and the cat inside.
 While at the veterinary clinic, treats can be offered to encourage the cat to come out, by creating that same treat trail, just on the way out.
-If the cat is uncertain, afraid or just flat out refuses to leave its cozy carrier, an alternative method is to unclip the sides of the carrier and simply lift the lid off.
+If the cat is uncertain, afraid or just flat out refuses to leave their cozy carrier, an alternative method is to unclip the sides of the carrier and simply lift the lid off.
 The cat can remain in a familiar space the whole time.
 With lots of tasty treats along the way, just like that – a Fear Free visit is complete with no fear, stress or anxiety!

 To learn about Fear Free techniques for dog vet visits, click here.